Load up Your Tote Bag at Wānaka's Best Independent Boutiques

 Sparked by a desire to help every woman feel confident in activewear, Fearless combines style and practicality in sustainable fashion.
 The store is stocked with lovely garments (appropriate for everything from climbing a mountain or biking a Central Otago trail to wandering the streets of Wānaka), as well as earth-friendly accessories including long-life water bottles and natural beauty products.
 Owner Shelley gives personalised service and also dishes out great advice on activities to do in the area.
 With funky and feminine fitness gear, Fearless truly has something for everyone.

 When you want to find something kind on your wallet and kind on the planet, Wastebusters is the place to go.
-Opened in 2000, the recycling and reuse centre helps save pre-loved items from going to landfill, and find a new forever home.
-Take a stroll through their outdoor hub and peruse all sorts of steals including BBQs, bikes, sports gear and outdoor furniture.
-Inside, you will find an eclectic mix of clothing with pumping music and friendly staff to give you a helping hand.
-Wastebusters also encourages taking care of your belongings, with free repair café-style events where you can learn the skills to make sure your treasures last well into the future, as well as sustainable markets that celebrate the innovation that is abundant in Wānaka.
+Opened in 2000, the circular economy hub helps save pre-loved items from going to landfill and find a new forever home.
+Take a stroll through their outdoor zone and peruse all sorts of steals including BBQs, bikes, sports gear and outdoor furniture.
+Inside, you will find an eclectic mix of clothing with pumping music and friendly staff happy to give you a helping hand.
+Wastebusters also encourages taking care of your belongings with free repair café-style events where you can learn the skills to make sure your treasures last well into the future, as well as sustainable markets that celebrate the innovation that is abundant in Wānaka.

 If you’re after a bit of style inspiration, hop along to The Workroom.
 Run by Anna Begg, an interior designer with years of international experience (in Italy and Byron Bay nonetheless), this classy one-stop-shop offers up the best in homewares and interior design service.
 With great attention to detail, Anna takes the time to get to know her clients and translate their personal style into a visual feast where every item tells a story.
 The boutique shop itself is stocked with all the pretty things, including fresh floral arrangements that greet you on arrival, luscious soaps and body products, quality candles, and décor and design feature objects.
 So whether you need advice for a full on holiday home renovation, or just want something unique and beautiful, The Workroom is the place to go.